Current Term: January 1, 2016 - December 31, 2019

-Current Office: Co-President
+Current Office: Vice President

-Previous Port Commission committee assignments: Audit Committee.
+Previous Port Commission Committee Assignments: Audit Committee.

 Education: B.A.
 (Willamette University); J.D.
 (Harvard Law School).

+Before returning home to Washington State, Courtney spent nearly 10 years working in Washington D.C. in senior-level positions in both the legislative and executive branches.
 From 2009 to 2012, Courtney served as Director of the National Export Initiative for President Obama and Deputy Chief of Staff for the U.S. Department of Commerce.
-In this capacity, she helped encourage small- and medium-sized U.S. companies to export around the globe.
-She participated both in the U.S.-China Legal Exchange and the U.S.-China Joint Commission on Commerce and Trade (JCCT), the primary forum for addressing bilateral trade matters and promoting commercial opportunities between the United States and China.
+She participated in the U.S.-China Legal Exchange and the U.S.-China Joint Commission on Commerce and Trade (JCCT), the primary forum for addressing bilateral trade matters and promoting commercial opportunities between the United States and China.

 Before joining the Obama administration, she served as Legislative Director and Chief Counsel for U.S. Senator Maria Cantwell.
-She previously worked as a policy assistant with the Domestic Policy Council in the Clinton White House.
+She previously worked as a policy assistant with the Domestic Policy Council in the White House.
 Courtney began her career at K&L Gates, an international law firm, counseling companies on legislative and regulatory matters.

 Courtney graduated Phi Beta Kappa and magna cum laude from Willamette University and received her law degree from Harvard Law School.
-Originally from Olympia, Washington, Courtney currently lives in Seattle with her husband Scott Lindsay and their young daughter.
+Originally from Olympia, Washington, Courtney currently lives in Seattle with her husband Scott Lindsay and their two young daughters.
 As a family, they enjoy taking in our state’s natural beauty by hiking in the North Cascades and boating throughout Puget Sound.

 Send Commissioner Gregoire an email